meangolden/meangolden/README.md

-- 👋 Hi, I’m @meangolden
+- 👋 Hi, I’m @meangolden.
+I'm a mathematician, and an RF and Communications engineeer.
+Expert in physical layer security ;)
-- 👀 I’m interested in maths, logic puzzles, and arts.
+- 👀 OPEN TO WORK.
 - 🌱 I’m currently experimenting with machine learning in Python.
-- 💞️ OPEN TO WORK.
-Interested in cyber security and RF software engineering.
+- 💞️ Also interested in logic puzzles, and arts.
+GIve me a problem to solve!
 - 📫 How to reach me: chrysanti.paschou@gmail.com

 <!---